Master equation for the probability distribution functions of forces in soft particle packings

-Clearly, there is the need of further studies on the physical origin of the surprising non-affine behavior and statistics of overlaps described above.
-The origin of the functional forms of the CPDs can give very interesting insights to the mechanics of granular materials,\ \emph{e.g.} stochastic processes of overlaps.
-Now, analytic solutions or asymptotic solutions of the Master equation are important possible steps towards the understanding of the functional forms of the PDFs.
-The Master equation, however, requires the increment $\delta\phi$ to be much smaller than $\phi-\phi_J$.
-Thus, it can never reach $\phi_J$, and the initial condition cannot be the PDF at $\phi_J$.
+Clearly, there is the need of further studies on the physical origin of the statistics of overlaps described above.
+The functional forms of the CPDs can give very interesting insights into the micro-mechanics of soft particles,\ e.g.\ stochastic processes of overlaps in force-chain networks.
+Now, analytic solutions or asymptotic solutions of the Master equation are important next steps towards the understanding of the functional forms of the PDFs.
+The Master equation also poses a new challenge; it requires the increment $\delta\phi$ to be much smaller than $\phi-\phi_J$,\ i.e. $\gamma\ll1$.
+Thus, strictly speaking, it can never reach $\phi_J$, and the result cannot be the PDF at $\phi_J$, albeit asymptotically.
 This means that the jamming transition is a singular limit of the Master equation.

-Our analysis can be easily extended to three dimensions and be examined and validated by experiments,\ \emph{e.g.} by photoelastic tests \cite{an0} or oedometer test of sands \footnote{ Y.-H. Wang and Y. Gao, Granular Matter.
-DOI 10.1007/s10035-013-0457-1. }.
+Finally, our analysis can be easily extended to three dimensions and be examined and validated by experiments,\ e.g.\ by photoelastic tests \cite{an0} or oedometer test of sands \cite{wangao,imole}.
+The extension to other cases is also straightforward,\ e.g.\ the solutions under shear can be obtained if we apply our results for (de)compressions to each principal direction (in preparation).

-We thank M. van Hecke, B. Tighe, H. Hayakawa, S. Yukawa, T. Hatano, H. Yoshino, and K. Kanazawa for fruitful discussions.
-This work was financially supported by the NWO-STW VICI grant 10828 and a part of numerical computation has been carried out at the Yukawa Institute Computer Facility, Kyoto, Japan.
+We thank M. Sperl, L.E.
+Silbert, B.P.
+Tighe, H. Hayakawa, S. Yukawa, T. Hatano, H. Yoshino, K. Kanazawa for fruitful discussions.
+This work was financially supported by the NWO-STW VICI grant 10828 and a part of numerical computation has been carried out at the Yukawa Institute Computer Facility, Kyoto, Japan. { }